 Income Benefits: In most cases if you miss time from work, you’re entitled to receive 85% of your usual take-home pay, up to a maximum insurable amount.
 As your circumstances change, your income replacement benefit may change too.

-Personal Care Allowance: If you need help at home following your workplace injury you may be eligible for home care services including nursing, physical care assistance, and help with daily activities.
+Personal Care: If you need help at home following your workplace injury you may be eligible for home care services including nursing, physical care assistance, and help with daily activities.

 Travel Expenses: We may also cover your mileage or transportation to and from medical appointments.